 The DroneSense Remote Settings page will allow users to edit various settings and configure their DroneSense Remote interface to meet their preferences.
-This includes their measurement units, date format, Maximum Bitrate (Mbps), Ops Hub Biterate, Custom Search Areas, Keyboard Flying, set their primary altitude, local video recording, video format, establishing sensor preferences, and enabling the DroneSense Remote ADS-B integration.
+This includes their measurement units, date format, Maximum Bitrate (Mbps), Ops Hub bitrate, Custom Search Areas, Keyboard Flying, setting their primary altitude, local video recording, video format, establishing sensor preferences and terrain following enablement.

 The Settings Page can be found by navigating to DroneSense Remote and clicking on the Settings icon in the bottom left-hand corner of the page.